Bilevel Data Curation for LLM Fine-tuning: Offline Selection and Online Self-Refining Generation: Experiments

-\textbf{Giving questions another chance. } With online self-refining generation, the model can guide the generated response by the upper-level safe data, even if the initial responses are harmful.
-Instead of throwing out the question-answer pair directly, we improve the response, but still keep the diverse information from the questions.
-The evaluation losses on the safe and unsafe data for different methods are shown in Table \ref{tab:safe_tuning}.
-While both offline selection and online self-refining improve the validation performance, online self-refining generation further enhances the fine-tuning performance on the lower-level unsafe dataset, which suggests that we also improve the quality of lower-level dataset.
+\textbf{Online refinement enhances the data quality.} With online self-refining generation, the model can guide the generated response by the upper-level safe data, even if the initial responses are harmful.
+The evaluation losses on the safe and unsafe data for different methods are shown in Table \ref{tab:safe_tuning} and the general QA benchmark evaluation is shown in Figure \ref{tab:acc_table_safe}.
+While both offline selection and online self-refining improve the validation performance and the general QA performance, online self-refining generation further enhances the fine-tuning performance on the lower-level unsafe dataset, which suggests that we also improve the data quality for the lower-level.

-\textbf{Dynamically updating masked questions. } So far, we sample the masked question index set $\mathcal{I}_M$ once and keep it fixed for online responses.
-However, we can further improve lower-level performance by generating online responses only for questions currently flagged as unsafe, i.e., dynamically construct $\mathcal{I}_M$ informed by the data weight.
-We call this a dynamic online strategy.
-In Table \ref{tab:safe_tuning}, we test the performance of the dynamic online strategy when $\mathcal{I}_M$ at step $k$ is chosen as
+\textbf{Dynamic masking further improves the safety.} So far, the default masked question index set $\mathcal{I}_M$ is sampled once and held fixed in Algorithm \ref{alg:alg1}.
+In safety aware fine-tuning, performance improves further by generating online responses only for questions currently flagged as unsafe, i.e., by dynamically constructing the following $\mathcal{I}_M$ for the bottom ranked questions

 where $R=\frac{N_M}{N}$ is the online sample ratio.
-Table \ref{tab:safe_tuning} shows that the dynamic strategy significantly improves the performance on the unsafe dataset \textsc{RedOrca}.
+We call this the online dynamic strategy.
+Table \ref{tab:safe_tuning} shows that this dynamic strategy further improves performance on the unsafe dataset \textsc{RedOrca}, suggesting that question-level \texttt{BDS} scores and response-level \texttt{BMO} weights complement each other in practice.

-\section{Conclusions and Limitations}
+\section{Conclusions and limitations}

-We study the data selection problem \texttt{BDS} and the validation adaptation problem formulated as \texttt{BMO} in LLM fine-tuning.
-We prove that they are equivalent optimization problem that assign a validation weight to the low-quality SFT dataset either explicitly or implicitly.
-Moreover, we prove the effectiveness of \texttt{BDS} for selecting useful data samples through the lens of \texttt{BMO}, and thus both of them improve over the naive data mixing strategy.
-To further improve the model performance, we incorporate online generations to refine the offline responses using the current policy.
-We assign implicit validation weights given by \texttt{BMO} to generated responses to further enhance the validation alignment.
-Experiments on validation tuning and safety-aware fine-tuning validate the effectiveness of the proposed algorithm.
-Our study is currently limited to SFT data selection in the lower-level.
-Extending our approach to RLHF data, token-level selection, and large-scale multi-domain corpora is a promising direction for future work.